Uruk – Home To The Legendary Hero Gilgamesh

 Later, the city gradually began to lose its importance, and then again in the Neo-Sumerian Empire (circa 2112 BC - circa 2004 BC ), the rulers of the 3rd dynasty of Ur contributed with new construction projects that included the ziggurat of the goddess Inanna who was highly honored in Uruk, especially in the Eanna temple complex (meaning the "House of Heaven.")

-The guardian god of Uruk was An, but in later times his cult was replaced by the cult of Inanna, therefore in the city, there were two sacred complexes.
+The guardian god of Uruk was An, but later, his cult was replaced by the cult of Inanna; therefore, there were two sacred complexes in the city.
 One was E-Anna, dedicated to Inanna, and Kullaba, dedicated to the god An.

 Decline Of Uruk – Ancient Ruins Tell About The City

 Several factors contributed to the fall of the city of Uruk.
-Among them was the invasion of Sumer by Elamites civilization, the incursions of the Amorites, an ancient Semitic-speaking people who dominated the history of Mesopotamia, Syria, and Palestine from about 2000 to about 1600 BC, and of course, the fall of the third dynasty of Ur.
+Among them was the invasion of Sumer by the Elamite civilization, the incursions of the Amorites, an ancient Semitic-speaking people who dominated the history of Mesopotamia, Syria, and Palestine from about 2000 to about 1600 BC, and, of course, the fall of the third dynasty of Ur.
 Uruk once again began to lose its population and importance.
 Finally, the city became part of the state of Larsa.

 It is worth mentioning that Uruk – unlike many other cities in Mesopotamia, was not abandoned when its inhabitants observed the city's gradual decline.
-The abandonment first took place due to the Muslim Conquest of Mesopotamia in 630 AD.
+The abandonment first occurred due to the Muslim Conquest of Mesopotamia in 630 AD.

 William Kennett Loftus (1820-1858), a British geologist and excavator, carried out the first archaeological excavations at the site of Uruk.
-In 1850-1854, he discovered its ruins and excavated clay tablets, and mapped the site.
+In 1850-1854, he discovered its ruins, excavated clay tablets, and mapped the area.
 Many other researchers later worked at the site, and they could shed much light on Uruk's distant past.

 However, did they answer a question asked by Henry Freeman in his book?